How to Become a Wildlife Rehabilitator in Connecticut

 Volunteer Wildlife Rehabilitator Application

-All persons seeking to rehabilitate wildlife must complete a volunteer wildlife rehabilitator application.
+All persons seeking to rehabilitate wildlife must complete a volunteer wildlife rehabilitator application (Word form PDF version).
 Applications will be used to assess each individual's qualifications and experience with wildlife rehabilitation.
 Information regarding your facilities, veterinary resources, and affiliations with other environmental organizations will be used to supplement your qualifications.

 Wildlife Rehabilitation Seminar/Exam

 To ensure all qualified new applicants receive essential training in basic wildlife rehabilitation principals and become familiar with important related wildlife laws, programs, and information, all new applicants must attend and pass Connecticut's "Wildlife Rehabilitation Seminar and Exam".
 Seminar/exam notices will be sent to all applicants submitting completed applications during the year, and to those requesting to be on our email contact list.
 To be add to our email list, please send an email to email@example.com.
 Seminars are typically offered in-person or as a webinar once a year in the spring.
 Exams are offered the same day as the seminar and can also be taken electronically by appointment once the seminar requirement is completed.